 Minimizes Urinary Tract Infections

-This datapoint is a measure of the percent of long-term care residents who had a urinary tract infection.
-UTI's may be an indicator of worse hygiene protocols.
-However, this datapoint could be skewed for certain nursing homes due to different reporting standards for UTI's.
+This indicates the percentage of residents that have had a urinary tract infection.
+UTI's are considered by many in the nursing home industry to be an indicator of the quality of nursing care .
+UTI's are routinely the result of a facility with worst hygiene practices.
+Nevertheless, this datapoint may be skewed for some nursing homes due to different reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication